 Our ‘theory of change’ i.e our chosen methodology to ensure the steps we take will result in long term goals, clearly sets out the difference we want to see in the world - which is healthy people and empowered communities.
-It describes how we go about effecting this change and the assumptions and evidence behind our chosen strategies.
+It describes how we go about effecting this change and the evidence behind our chosen strategies.

 This theory of change is designed to help us better describe what we do, develop our HIV programming and advocacy, and prove the value of our efforts.